The Most Important Chemical Regulator of Respiration

 Conclusion

 It appears you have provided a complete article, including a title-like structure, body paragraphs, and a formal conclusion.
-Since the text you provided already concludes the topic comprehensively, I will provide a summary synthesis that acts as an "epilogue" or a "key takeaways" section to wrap up the entire discourse easily.
+Since the text you provided already concludes the topic comprehensively, I will provide a summary synthesis that acts as an "epilogue" or a "key takeaways" section to wrap up the entire discourse without friction.

 Summary of Key Mechanisms